MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-test-summary-trend.md

 ## Create the line and stack column chart report

-1. In Power BI, under **Visualizations**, choose the **Line and stack column chart** and select the fields as shown in the following image.
+1. In Power BI, under **Visualizations**, choose the **Line and stack column chart** and drag and drop the fields onto the chart areas as shown in the following image.

 	:::image type="content" source="media/pipeline-test-reports/visualizations-test-summary-trend.png" alt-text="Screenshot of visualization fields selections for Test Summary Trend stacked column line chart report. ":::